YorgosPs/scigma/manual/macintoshInstallInstructions.md

 ![download scigma](guideImages/mac1.png)

-2. Open Command Prompt

-3. Go to scigma directory

-4. Type python runscigma.py
+2. Run runscigma.py , which is located in the extracted folder.

 5. Download the examples.zip file from the [the releases page](https://github.com/scigma/scigma/releases) which is under the previous version (SCIGMA 0.9.2) and extract the folder.